-- B. Licensed Premises.
-A separate license is required for each specific business or business entity and geographical location.
-A Retail Marijuana Products Manufacturing Facility may share a location with a commonly owned Medical Marijuana-Infused Products Manufacturer.
-However, a separate license is required for each specific business or business entity, regardless of geographical location. - C. Authorized Transfers.
-A Retail Marijuana Products Manufacturing Facility may only Transfer Retail Marijuana, Retail Marijuana Concentrate or Retail Marijuana Product to Retail Marijuana Stores, other Retail Marijuana Products Manufacturing Facilities, Retail Marijuana Testing Facilities, Medical Research Facilities, and Pesticide Manufacturers. - D. Manufacture of Retail Marijuana Product Authorized.
+- D. Manufacture of Retail Marijuana Product Authorized.
 A Retail Marijuana Products Manufacturing Facility may manufacture, prepare, package, store, and label Retail Marijuana Product, whether in concentrated form or that are comprised of marijuana and other ingredients intended for use or consumption, such as Edible Retail Marijuana Products, ointments, or tinctures. - E. Location Prohibited.
 A Retail Marijuana Products Manufacturing Facility may not manufacture, prepare, package, store, or label Retail Marijuana Product in a location that is operating as a retail food establishment or a wholesale food registrant. - F. Samples Provided for Testing.
 A Retail Marijuana Products Manufacturing Facility may provide samples of its Retail Marijuana Product to a Retail Marijuana Testing Facility for testing and research purposes.
 The Retail Marijuana Products Manufacturing Facility shall maintain the testing results as part of its business books and records. - G. Authorized Marijuana Transport.
 A Retail Marijuana Products Manufacturing Facility is authorized to utilize a Retail Marijuana Transporter for transportation of its Retail Marijuana, Retail Marijuana Concentrate or Retail Marijuana Product so long as the place where transportation orders are taken is a Retail Marijuana Establishment and the transportation order is delivered to a Retail Marijuana Establishment, Medical Research Facility, or Pesticide Manufacturer.
-Nothing in this Rule prevents a Retail Marijuana Products Manufacturing Facility from transporting its own Retail Marijuana, Retail Marijuana Concentrate or Retail Marijuana Products. - H. Compensation.
+Nothing in this Rule prevents a Retail Marijuana Products Manufacturing Facility from transporting its own Retail Marijuana, Retail Marijuana Concentrate or Retail Marijuana Product. - H. Compensation.
 A Retail Marijuana Products Manufacturing Facility may compensate its employees using performance-based incentives.
+However, a Retail Marijuana Products Manufacturing Facility may not compensate a Sampling Manager using Sampling Units.
+See Rule R 606 Sampling Unit Protocols.

-The statutory authority for this rule includes but is not limited to sections 12-43.4-202(2)(b), 12-43.4-202(3)(a)(VI), 12-43.4-202(3)(a)(VII), 12-43.4-202(3)(a)(VII), 12-43.4-202(3)(a)(VII), 12-43.4-202(3)(a)(X), 12-43.4-204(1)(a), 12-43.4-204(1)(a)
+The statutory authority for this rule includes but is not limited to sections 44-12-202(2)(b), 44-12-202(3)(a)(VI), 44-12-202(3)(a)(VII), 44-12-202(3)(a)(VIII), 44-12-202(3)(a)(X), 44-12-202(3)(a)(X), 44-12-202(3)(a)(X), 44-12-202(3)(a)(X), 44-12-202(3)(a)(X), 44-12-404(5), 44-12-404(9), 44-12-406(1)(a), and 44-12-901(2)(a), C.R.S.
+Authority also exists in the Colorado Constitution at Article XVIII, Subsection 16(5)(a)(V).
+The purpose of this rule is to clarify those acts that are limited in some fashion or prohibited by a Retail Marijuana Products Manufacturing Facility.